huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

 In this guide you'll learn how to:

-- Fine-tune a VQA model, specifically [ViLT](../model_doc/vilt), on the [`Graphcore/vqa` dataset](https://huggingface.co/datasets/Graphcore/vqa).
+- Fine-tune a classification VQA model, specifically [ViLT](../model_doc/vilt), on the [`Graphcore/vqa` dataset](https://huggingface.co/datasets/Graphcore/vqa).
-- Use your fine-tuned model for inference.
+- Use your fine-tuned ViLT for inference.
+- Run zero-shot VQA inference with a generative model, like BLIP-2.

+## Fine-tuning ViLT

 ViLT model incorporates text embeddings into a Vision Transformer (ViT), allowing it to have a minimal design for Vision-and-Language Pre-training (VLP).
 This model can be used for several downstream tasks.
 For the VQA task, a classifier head is placed on top (a linear layer on top of the final hidden state of the `[CLS]` token) and randomly initialized.
-Visual Question Answering is thus treated as a classification problem.
+Visual Question Answering is thus treated as a **classification problem**.

+More recent models, such as BLIP, BLIP-2, and InstructBLIP, treat VQA as a generative task.
+Later in this guide we illustrate how to use them for zero-shot VQA inference.

 Before you begin, make sure you have all the necessary libraries installed.